venkateshtata/venkateshtata/README.md

-# 👋 Hi, I'm Venkatesh Tata
+# 👋 Hi, I'm Venkat

 AI/ML Engineer passionate about building scalable AI systems, with expertise in Computer Vision, NLP, and Multi-Modal Systems.
 Currently working as a Data Scientist at NHS, London, where I develop healthcare-specific generative AI pipelines and multimodal knowledge graphs.